ayubtofik/ETS0186_15/phyton/README.md

    - The copy() method returns a shallow copy of the dictionary.
 This means it creates a new dictionary object with the same key-value pairs as the original dictionary.
 Changes made to the copied dictionary do not affect the original dictionary.
 # **3. fromkeys()**
    - The fromkeys() method creates a new dictionary from the given sequence of keys, with all values set to a specified value (default is None).
 This method returns a new dictionary and does not modify the original dictionary.
+# **4. get()**
+   - The get() method is used to retrieve the value associated with a specified key from a dictionary.
+If the key does not exist, it returns None or a specified default value.
+# **5. The items()**
+   - The items() method returns a view object that displays a list of a dictionary's key-value tuple pairs.
+It allows you to iterate over both keys and values.
+# **6. keys()**
+   - The keys() method returns a view object that displays a list of all the keys in the dictionary.
+This method is useful when you need to iterate over the keys.